r15hil/r15hil.github.io/docs/books/books.md

 📚 Pachinko: Min Jin Lee

+✅ Where the Crawdads Sing - Delia Owens 👍

 ✅ Surviving to Drive: Guenther Steiner - August 2023 👍

 ✅ The Art of War: Sun Tzu - August 2023 👌